binysebastian/aipsscriptwriter/README.md

 An output folder is created with the name, foldername+'out'.
 The details about the observation, userid, channels averaged etc can be found here.
 The final image and uv files can be found in folder named 'im' and 'uv' respectively.

+To access all the files, simply login to aips with the userid you provided in the beginning.

 ### Possible error

 Task 'imagr' may take a long time to stop in which case, edit the stop.sh file by putting the corresponding userid and run it.